JamesWall-hub/be-echo-chamber/feedback.md

 - [ x ] Seeding before each test
 - [ x ] If asserting inside a `forEach`, also has an assertion to check length is at least > 0
-- [ ] Ensure all tests are passing
+- [ x ] Ensure all tests are passing
-- [ ] Cover all endpoints and errors
+- [ x ] Cover all endpoints and errors

 - `GET /api`

-  - [ ] Status 200, JSON describing all the available endpoints
+  - [ x ] Status 200, JSON describing all the available endpoints

 - `GET /api/topics`